nzakas/understandinges6/manuscript/05-Destructuring.md

 While object destructuring is very powerful and has a lot of options, array destructuring offers some unique capabilities that allow you to extract information from arrays.

+A> #### Syntax Gotcha
+A>
+A>Be careful when using nested destructuring because you an inadvertently create a statement that has no effect.
+Empty curly braces are legal in object destructuring, however, they don't do anything.
+For example:
+A>
+A>```js
+A>// no variables declared!
+A>let { loc: {} } = node;
+A>```
+A>
+A>There are no bindings declared in this statement.
+Due to the curly braces on the right, `loc` is used as a location to inspect rather than a binding to create.
+In such a case, it's likely that the intent was to use `=` to define a default value rather than `:` to define a location.
+It's possible that this syntax will be made illegal in the future, but for now, this is a bit of a gotcha to look out for.

 ### Array Destructuring

 Array destructuring works in a way that is very similar to object destructuring, with the exception that it uses array literal syntax instead of object literal syntax.
 The destructuring operates on positions within an array rather than the named properties that are available in objects.
 For example: